utopia-foss/utopia/doc/guides/greenhorn-guide.rst

 Global .gitignore
 """""""""""""""""
 You run the ``git status`` command and see a lot of files that you have not created e.g. ``.DS_Store``\ , ``./vscode``\ , or similar?
-This sometimes are files created by your operating system or by your IDE.
+These sometimes are files created by your operating system or by your IDE.
 You can and should create a global ``.gitignore`` file to not see them again.
-Either google it, or look `here <http://egorsmirnov.me/2015/05/04/global-gitignore-file.html>`_.
+Either google it or look `here <http://egorsmirnov.me/2015/05/04/global-gitignore-file.html>`_.

 Merge the master into your branch